 Emerging Technology including the Internet and social media (Please see our Mobile and Smart Technology Policy and Online Safety Policy for more details): TGS recognises that impact of emerging technological skills which includes include the use of information and communication technology (ICT).
-Our online safety policy details the actions and behaviour required from pupils and members of staff to maintain a safe electronic environment and is
+Our online safety policy details the actions and behaviour required from pupils and members of staff to maintain a safe electronic environment and is based on current best practice drawn from a wide range of sources.

-The Gower School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
-It is our aim that all pupils fulfil their potential Page 11 of 33 based on current best practice drawn from a wide range of sources.
 Our key message to keep pupils and young people safe is applied to both online and offline behaviours.
 Children and parents attend annual workshops on E-Safety with an outside trainer, and children are taught to keep themselves safe online through Computing and PSHE lessons too.

 Please refer to our Online Safety policy for further details including Acceptable Use policies and more information on filtering and monitoring systems.